danchoi/fredit/README.md

 Feel free to fork and take this simple idea wherever you want to.
-The current version of this project is really just a quick and dirty implementation that I needed immediately.
+The current version of this project is really just a quick and dirty implementation that I needed pronto.

 ## License